jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 # Rainbow Tables

 Since the SHA-256 hash function is designed to be irreversible you might think that the passwords are now safe in the database, even if it is compromised.
-The reality is that users often choose very bad passwords (such as the ones I chose: `qwerty` and `12345678`).
+The reality is that users often choose very weak passwords (such as the ones I chose: `qwerty` and `12345678`).
 What an attacker can do is prepare a table of common passwords and corresponding hashes.
 This is known as a **rainbow table**:

 | Password | Hash |
 |-|-|